DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 	The cryptodev driver name is passed to the dpdk-test-crypto-perf tool in the "-devtype" parameter.

-	The qat crypto device name is in the format of the slave parameter passed to the crypto scheduler.
+	The qat crypto device name is in the format of the worker parameter passed to the crypto scheduler.

 * The qat compressdev driver name is "compress_qat".
   The rte_compressdev_devices_get() returns the devices exposed by this driver.